devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

  7. When you boot into windows, install all Updates and you can also restart when updates required reboot.(Forget about macOS for now).
 After installing all updates, Plug in the `EFI usb` and reboot to usb from bios to boot into MacOS.
  8. When you boot into MacOS, <ins>Mount the EFI folder</ins>, and delete `Boot`and `OC` folders and paste the "boot" & "OC" folders from USB to MacOS  EFI.
 Now go to `Microsoft` -> `Boot` -> change `bootmgfw.efi` to `bootmgfw.efi-ORIG` (replace ".efi" extension to ".efi-ORIG").
 Unmount the EFI and reboot.
  9. Reboot to macOS.(you can only see "MacOS" in boot-menu).
 Now go to `Microsoft` -> `Boot` -> change `bootmgfw.efi-ORIG` to  `bootmgfw.efi` (replace ".efi-ORIG" extension to ".efi" again).
 Unmount the EFI and reboot.
  10. Now you can see Windows & MacOS on boot-menu.
 Enjoy.
 Donation will be helpful : [Here](https://github.com/devboloji/Infinix-Hackintosh-Opencore-Guide#any-one-can-donate-me-or-buy-me-a-coffee-)

- .
+ If you don't understand, watch the tutorial from youtube [here](https://youtu.be/OqvHtwHUROc?t=20) .
 Have a great day.
  </details>